Reading plan and progression at Willow:

-For information on reading progression across school please see the progression document below:
+For information on reading our reading strategy and progression across school please see the documents below:

 Phonics and Early Reading